 - 1 teaspoon pure vanilla extract

 - ⅔ cup peanuts (salted or not), coarsely or finely chopped

 - Preheat oven to 325F/160C degrees.
 Line an 8×8-inch or 9×9-inch pan with parchment paper or foil, leaving enough overhang on the sides for lifting the bars out of the pan after baking.
 Grease the pan if you don't use foil.

 - In a medium bowl, sift together flour, baking powder, and salt.
 Set aside.

 - Scrape the dough into the prepared pan and smooth the top.
 Sprinkle with peanuts.
-Bake the bars for about 25 minutes or until the top is golden brown and a toothpick inserted into the center comes out clean.
+Bake the bars for 20-25 minutes or until the top is golden brown and a toothpick inserted into the center comes out clean.
 Let the bars cool completely, then lift the bars out of the pan and cut into squares.